 Q: What is unique about the AeroPole System ?

-Heavyweight base plates have handle cutouts, they are 24” square and weigh 28.5 lbs. each!
-Their profile is thin with a professional looking finish.
-Each base plate has eight locations for a 6” steel pin to attach!
-This allows for one base plate to be used for multiple Arches within a design, and these base plates are stackable, for windy outdoor jobs.
+Heavyweight base plates are 24” square and weigh 28 pounds each!
+With their raised feet and powder coat finish, the thin profile is clean and professional looking.
+Each base plate has center hole for its 6” steel pin to attach!
+The base plates are also stackable, for windy outdoor jobs.
 These features make the AeroPole base plates the most versatile of any ever available to the professional balloon decorator.

 Q: How many poles do you get with one AeroPole Kit ?